AlyceBrady/ramp/README.md

 database.
-Whereas a program like phpMyAdmin is aimed at database administrators who need to update and maintain a database, Ramp is aimed at the store owner, librarian, registrar, or other professional who needs to access and update the data in a structured set of tables.
+Whereas a program like phpMyAdmin is aimed at database administrators who need to update and maintain a database, Ramp is aimed at the store owner, librarian, registrar, or other professional who needs to populate, view, and update data in a structured set of tables.

 Ramp's software treats the tables in a database generically, but provides reasonably light-weight methods for customizing the user's interaction with those tables to give the appearance of an application-specific program.
-The two primary mechanisms for this customization are activity lists, which provide a customized interface to the structure of the tables, and table settings, which provide customized views of tables.
-Activity files and table settings are created as ini configuration files, making it relatively easy to create a Ramp-based application to interact with any new set of tables.
+The two primary mechanisms for this customization are activity lists, which generate formatted pages of grouped activities with descriptions, and table settings, which provide customized views of tables.
+Activity files and table settings are created as `ini` configuration files, making it relatively easy to create a Ramp-based application to interact with any new set of tables.

-For more information about Ramp, see [About RAMP] [aboutRamp].

 ### RELEASE INFORMATION ###

-RAMP/SMART Release 0.9.
+RAMP/SMART Release 0.9.2.
-Released on February 11, 2014.
+Released on October 12, 2014.

 ### SYSTEM REQUIREMENTS ###